JoshStaff99/React-Challenge/README.md

 # React-Challenge

-A single-page React application built with **Vite**.
-This project provides a minimal, modern setup for developing React apps with fast refresh, linting, and optimized builds.
+A single-page application (SPA) that displays a list of products and allows users to filter and sort them dynamically.

 ## Tech Stack